HomeFinanceDecoding ITR Filing Requirements for Claiming DTAA Benefits in India

 Decoding ITR Filing Requirements for Claiming DTAA Benefits in India

-Isn’t DTAA enough to claim tax relief in India?
+Isn’t DTAA Enough to Claim Tax Relief in India?

 The Mandatory Filing of ITR

-What happens if you don’t file an ITR?
+What if You Don’t File an ITR?

 Non-compliance with the return filing obligation can result in a host of negative effects:

-Filing requirements of ITR
+Filing Requirements of ITR

 At this juncture, it is necessary on the part of foreign entities to undertake certain initial steps to ascertain effective compliance.